-Watch this video for step-by-step instructions on the content below: EBC Event Creation Video
+Watch this video for step-by-step instructions on the content below: EBC Event Creation Help Video

 - Use the Ride & Event Calendar to add a "quick event" for your ride, hike, ski outing, etc.

-- Click Add Event and fill in as follows:
+- Click Add Quick Event and fill in as follows:

-- Title: *** Use the following convention for all ride titles. ***: "<short title> / <distance> @ <speed> / <leader name>" (All of this must be in the ride title so that it will all be displayed on the simple calendar view.
+- Title: *** Use the following convention for all ride titles. ***: "<short title> / xx mi @ xx mph / <leader name>" (All of this must be in the ride title so that it will all be displayed on the simple calendar view.
 Do not skip the slashes as they make scanning the Event Calendar (for everyone) and Ride Log (for admins) much more readable.)